Frankyu666666/CHWS-UNet/README.md

 for i in range(0, len(shortcut)):
 > if shortcut[i]:
 >> setattr(self, f"tp{i + 1}", CHWS(kernel_size=7, in_planes=[64*pow(2, i), 256//(pow(2, i)), 256//(pow(2, i))], mac_pattern=mac_pattern, mic_pattern=mic_pattern))

+# CHWS On basis of DSCAU-Net
+Thanks for the well done job of the authors who proposed [DCSAU-Net](https://github.com/xq141839/DCSAU-Net) The improved version of DCSAU-Net can be seen in DCSAU_Net_LCAM and DCSAU_Net_CHWS.